Entry requirements

 When not attending lectures, tutorials and laboratory classes you will be expected to continue learning independently through self-study.
 Typically, this will involve:

-During first, second and third year, all modules are assessed by an equal weighting of coursework and written examinations.
+During second and third year, most Biology modules are assessed by an equal weighting of coursework and written examinations.

-In fourth year some modules are entirely assessed by coursework, while others still include written examinations in addition to coursework.
+In fourth year, most Biology modules are entirely assessed by coursework, while some include written examinations in addition to coursework.

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
 To find out the classification equivalent of points, please see the common reporting scale.